iterate-ch/docs/protocols/profiles/index.md

     /usr/bin/tiffutil -cathidpicheck ${tmp}/icon_64x64@2x.png ${tmp}/icon_64x64.png ${tmp}/icon_96.png ${tmp}/icon_96@2x.png ${tmp}/icon_256.png ${tmp}/icon_256@2x.png -out ${target}/disk.tiff
     ```
 3. Use the command ``` base64 ./disk.tiff -b 70 ``` to generate the base64 version of the multi-TIFF file.
 This final version will be used for the connection profile.

-## Contributing connection profiles

-To contribute new connection profiles, open a pull regest in the [`iterate-ch/profiles` repository](https://github.com/iterate-ch/docs/issues/profiles).
-Once the pull request is approved the profile will be available through the _[Preferences → Profiles](../../mountainduck/preferences.md#profiles)_ tab.